Jonas-Sebastian/practice-ecommerce-website-backend/README.md

 - **Password:** `test`

 ### Backend Live Demo
-If you prefer to explore the portfolio without installing anything, you can access the live version here:
+If you prefer to explore the project without installing anything, you can access the live version here:
 - **Backend Django Admin:** [View Django Admin](https://jonas-sebastian-ecommerce-backend.onrender.com/admin)

-**Note:** It may take a moment for the backend data to load due to hosting limitations on Render.
+**Note:** It may take a minute for the backend data to load due to hosting limitations on Render.

 ### Testing Credentials
 For the Admin Management panel, you can use the following credentials: